Labibstar/Neural-Network-Iris/README.md

- Here is two neural networks built based on the iris dataset.
+ Here is two neural networks built based on the Iris dataset.

  The first model contains one hidden layer with 8 nodes.
  It also has >95% accuracy.